elGreato/savvy/README.md

 - Added dynamic entries to the main.php file, such as modules list, edit or delete buttons.
 - Created corresponding routes and added required methods to the ModuleController class.
 - Filled methods to read, add, update or delete Modules entries using business services in ModuleServiceImpl class.
+- Created ModuleValidator class that prevents users from entering invalid or malicous data when creating or editing a module.

 ### Step 8 : Comementing frontend
 ### Step 9 : Module Selection frontend